 E-READER – KINDLE PROGRAM

 In May, 2013 The Rosemary Pencil Foundation launched the first e-reader initiative in Malawi.
-Thanks to the generosity of a single donor, we were able to partner with San Francisco-based Worldreader and provide Namalomba Community School in southern Malawi with 60 e-readers.
+Thanks to the generosity of a single donor, we were able to partner with San Francisco-based Worldreader an

-We are grateful to one generous donor who continues to support the e-reader program and has made it part of his mission to invest in education and opportunites for our students.
+We are grateful to one generous donor who continues to support the e-reader program and has made it part of his mission to invest in education and opportunities for our students.

-Students who attend secondary school are among the most fortunate in the developing world, yet their limited access to books and necessary educational tools makes it difficult for them to reach their full potential.
+Students who attend secondary school in these rural areas have an extremely limited access to books.
+Often the school libraries in rural areas simply do not have enough good books to read and for these students, for whom English is a second language (they speak the local language at home), the more reading they can do helps them to realize their full potential.
 Digital technology lowers the costs and simplifies the delivery of books to our students most of whom rarely get the opportunity to read any book that is not part of the curriculum.
-Thanks to our donors generous gifts we will continue to invest in education and opportunity for our students.

 We have a scholarship available to train a former student who wants to become a teacher.
 This initiative serves two purposes: it is an important incentive for our students wishing to become teachers to excel academically and apply for the scholarship while helping to alleviate Malawi’s desperate shortage of good teachers.